nilay994/nilay994.github.io/ssh.md

 <div style="text-align:center"><img src="./img/ssh/rpi-zero.png" width="250px"><br><em>Could salvage an extra jump server from the Rpi-Zero of our drone</em></div>

 ### 3. Make the destination not worth it
-There could be a seperate user account on `C` named `newuserC`, which just shares the folders with the original `userC`.
+There could be a separate user account on `C` named `newuserC`, which just shares the folders with the original `userC`.
 Sharing could be limited to reading the files and no writing permissions could be granted to `newuserC`. `ssh` connections are now initiated by this `newuserC`.

    | user     | access |
    |----------|--------|